Skip to main content

 • Innovative platforms for identification and prioritization of targets for therapeutic intervention with clear clinical impact, such as those that are:

-• Have genetic variations that have been identified in functional regions of receptor targets and/or have high potential for biased signaling that would promote the beneficial effects of receptor signaling and reduce the unwanted effects
+• have high potential for biased signaling that would promote the beneficial effects of receptor signaling and reduce the unwanted effects

 • Tools and technologies to enable high-throughput screening of compound activity on currently “non-druggable” targets